tomduck/pandoc-tablenos/README.md

-NOTICE: Clever referencing is now supported.
+NOTICE: Clever referencing and tagged tables are now supported.
 Details below.

-pandoc-tablenos 0.10
+pandoc-tablenos 0.11
 ====================

 *pandoc-tablenos* is a [pandoc] filter for numbering tables and table references.